 Change the first and second paragraphs of 10.3.7 as follows

-Following the association or security association of a STA with a PCP, the PCP shall send the PBSS information using an unsolicited Information Response frame (8.6.20.4 (Information Request frame format)).
-The PCP shall set the Subject Address field of the Information Response frame to the broadcast address and shall include in the Information Response frame an entry for each STA associated with the PBSS including the PCP.
+Following the association or security association of a STA with a PCP, the PCP shall send an unsolicited Information Response frame (8.6.20.5 (Information Response frame format)) to all the STAs associated with the PBSS.
+The PCP shall set the Subject Address field of the Information Response frame to the broadcast address and shall include in the Information Response frame the DMG Capabilities element for each STA associated with the PBSS including the PCP.
+This process is referred to as PBSS information distribution.

-The PCP shall distribute the PBSS information for each of the STAs that are associated with the PBSS, including the PCP, at least once every dot11BroadcastSTAInfoDuration beacon intervals.
+The PCP shall perform a PBSS information distribution at least once every dot11BroadcastSTAInfoDuration beacon intervals.